Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 }
 ```

-This method enables your web API to be protected using the Microsoft Identity platform (formerly Azure AD v2.0).
-It takes care of validating the token in all scenarios (single tenant application, multi tenant applications), in Azure public cloud as well as national clouds.
+This method enables your web API to be protected using the Microsoft identity platform.
+It takes care of validating the token in all scenarios (single tenant application, multi tenant applications), in Azure public cloud, as well as national clouds.

 See also:

 - the [ASP.NET Core Web API incremental tutorial](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2) in chapter 1.1 ([Protect the web api](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/tree/master/1.%20Desktop%20app%20calls%20Web%20API))
-- The [Protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview) scenario landing page in the Microsoft identity platform documentation and the following pages.
+- the [Protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview) scenario landing page in the Microsoft identity platform documentation and the following pages.

 ### Protected web APIs that call downstream APIs on behalf of a user - Startup.cs

-If moreover you want your web API to call downstream web APIS, you'll need to add lines with `.AddProtectedApiCallsWebApis()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`
+If you want your web API to call downstream web APIS, you'll need to add lines with `.AddProtectedWebApiCallsProtectedWebApi()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`

 ```CSharp
 using Microsoft.Identity.Web;